 2. On a large baking sheet toss together mushrooms, onion, carrots, and celery with oil.
 Roast until vegetables are well-browned, about 30 minutes.
 Transfer to a medium saucepan and add dried mushrooms, garlic, ginger, leek tops, and 10 cups water.
 Bring to a gentle simmer, cover, and cook 30 minutes.
 Add kombu and cook 30 minutes more.
 Strain, pressing on vegetables to extract as much liquid as possible, then discard vegetables.
 Alternatively, substitute store-bought mushroom stock.

-6. To serve, divide noodles between bowls and pour 2-1/4 cups broth into each bowl.
+5. To serve, divide noodles between bowls and pour hot broth into each bowl.
+Swish noodles around to make sure they are loose in the broth.
 Top with your choice of toppings.

 Soy-glazed Shiitake Mushrooms